 The HITECH Act applies to breaches of both electronic data and data in paper form.
-Reports should be made according to the Information Security Incident Reporting Policy
+Reports should be made according to the Reporting Information Security Incident Standard.

 Examples of a Data Breach That Must Be Reported:

 - Stolen or lost computer or other electronic device which contains patient/subject health information.
 A report must be made even if the data was encrypted.

 - Patient/subject health information in paper or electronic form left unattended in a non-secure area for others to read (e.g. lab results left in a restroom or cafeteria).